ROBIN (RJ) WILLSCHEIDT - STUDENT PROFILE | email@example.com

 About the photo: As much as there is to see and do in Berlin, one of the great things about Europe is how easy it is to get around.
 This was taken on a weekend visit with a friend to the Venice Biennale, which I’d always dreamed of going to.
 Worth it.

-QUESTIONS AND ANSWERS WITH ROBIN
+QUESTIONS AND ANSWERS WITH RJ

 Why did you choose to study abroad in Berlin?